markguinn/silverstripe-cloudassets/README.md

 Cloud Assets Module
 ===================

-In this first version it simply allows you to map one or more paths within your assets folder to a parallel location on a CDN.
-It is doesn't handle the CMS side of things at all, instead assuming you're somehow mounting the folders within /assets/ using S3QL, CloudFuse, CloudFront, s3fs, etc.

-Hopefully we can explore the CMS side in the future and remove the requirement for manually mounting the cloud storage to assets.
+Allows you to host all or part of the assets folder on a cloud storage container (CDN).

 NOTE: This is not usable yet.
 It's very close but it's still just a prototype.